Skip to main content

 struct TwoStrings:

-fn __moveinit__(inout self, owned existing: Self):
+fn __moveinit__(out self, deinit existing: Self):

 # Initializes a new `self` by consuming the contents of `existing`

-fn __del__(owned self):
+fn __del__(deinit self):

 # Destroys all resources in `self`

-fn consume(owned str: String):
+fn consume(var str: String):

-print('Consumed', str)
+print("Consumed", str)

 var str1: String